Before I went to Concordia University Wisconsin to study to be a pastor, I had a narrow view of what "singing hymns" meant.

-- Create new hymns with an enduring quality.
 There is something about "In Christ Alone" that made it an instant success.
 It is singable, memorable, and metrical.
 Among modern Lutheran Christians, Stephen Starke is setting quite an example for us, blessing modern-day worship and equipping future generations with powerful hymns.
-God has given us a message to share with the world today
+God has given us a message to share with the world today.

 The great thing about hymns is we could leave everything exactly how it is, and it will be fine.
 But future generations will not get to hear our voice.
 How can we see hymns not as a prescription for proper worship, but as our tool to creating meaningful worship today and preparing the next generation (and a hundred generations from now) for their own meaningful worship as well?